 - a.
 Sufficient information is submitted to address the site-specific planning considerations.
 This is to be agreed at the pre-application stage and is expected to include the following: - i.
-Environmental Statement if required; - Heritage Impact Assessment including 1) an archaeological assessment and 2) a Setting Study which considers the impact of development on the significance of the three Scheduled Monuments [SM] and appreciation of their significance; - iii.
+Environmental Statement if required; - ii.
+Heritage Impact Assessment including 1) an archaeological assessment and 2) a Setting Study which considers the impact of development on the significance of the three Scheduled Monuments [SM] and appreciation of their significance; - iii.
 Flood Risk Assessment; - iv.
 Ecology Assessment; - v.
 Transport Assessment and Travel Plan; - vi.
 Noise Impact Assessment; - vii.
 Air Quality Assessment; - viii.
 Contaminated Land Investigation Report (to include gas monitoring); - ix.
 A risk assessment for unexploded ordnance; - x.
 Landscape and Visual Impact Assessment; - xi.
 Arboricultural Assessment and Hedgerow Survey. - b.
 The development of the adjacent housing allocation at the HSDC South Downs Site (Policy KP8) is not prejudiced in line with Policy DR1; - A project-level Habitat Regulations Assessment is carried out to inform the package of avoidance and mitigation measures for Solent Waders and Brent Geese that will be necessary in line with Policy E17; - d.
-Measures to avoid and mitigate the impact of residential development on the Solent European Sites is expected to include securing part of Warblington Farm (EX2) as a Brent Goose and Wader refuge, or alternative provision agreed in consultation with the local planning authority.
+Measures to avoid and mitigate the impact of residential development on the Solent European Sites are secured in perpetuity to is expected to include the provision of securing off-site mitigation part of Warblington Farm (EX2) as ain the form of a Brent Goose and Wader refuge are or alternative provision agreed_in consultation ad-agreed in consultation with with the local planning authority as required by Policy E17.
 The refuge area provided should be suitable for at least the number and species of birds recorded on the site in terms of habitat type and area, timing and availability of habitat and quality of habitat;